PeerDiego/silent-test-script/provisional/readme.md

 ## Change log - Detection script

 - Modified to support a repeating schedule / frequency
 - Modified to report back to Intune the remediation script's output.
-See _Pre-_ and _Post-remediation detection output_ columns
+Seen in the _Pre-_ and _Post-remediation detection output_ columns of the __Device status__ page.